p2-inc/phasetwo-docs/blog/2026-09-18-phasetwo-management-api-launch.md

 **API credentials** that authenticate to it, and a **Terraform provider** generated from the same spec.

-The API and API credentials are generally available.
-The Terraform provider is **experimental at `0.1.0`** — point it at a test environment, not production, until it settles.
+All three are **experimental** for now.
+The console marks API credentials as such, and the Terraform provider is at `0.1.0`.
+Point them at test environments rather than production while the surface settles.

 <!--truncate-->